Libyan government warplanes attack oil tanker docked at Sirte

 "The ship now is on fire.
 We are in war and we do not accept any security breaches, whether by land, air or sea," Jourushi added.

-Mohamed El Harari, a spokesman for Tripoli-based state oil firm NOC, said the Libyan tanker Anwar Afriqya owned by NOC had been carrying gasoil for Sirte's power plant.
+Mohamed El Harari, a spokesman for Tripoli-based state oil firm NOC, said the Libyan tanker Anwar Afriqya had been carrying fuel for Sirte's power plant.
 Another oil industry official said the size of the cargo was 25,000 tonnes.

 A Reuters reporter could see the tanker docked near Sirte's power plant.
-Two parts of the tanker were still burning but Mohamed Abdulkafi, a military spokesman in Tripoli, said late in the evening the fire had been extinguished.
+Two parts of the tanker were still burning.

-A port worker said there had been two attacks on the tanker docked outside the port.
+A port worker said there had been two attacks.
 First a plane had fired rockets at the tanker's cockpit and crew's cabins, he said.
 "Then the plane attacked again with guns."

-"They attacked after we had discharged the first tank and were readying the second," he said, adding that there was the risk of a gasoil spill.
+"They attacked after we had discharged the first tank and were readying the second," he said.

 Sirte's power plant on the western outskirts is controlled by forces loyal to Tripoli.
 The rest of the city has fallen into the hands of Islamic State which has exploited a security vacuum.